Article 26 Sanctuary Scholarships

-Article 26 of the Declaration of Human Rights states that “Everyone has the right to education.
-Education shall be free, at least in the elementary and fundamental stages.
-Elementary education shall be compulsory.
-Technical and professional education shall be made generally available and higher education shall be equally accessible to all on the basis of merit.”
+Article 26 of the Universal Declaration of Human Rights states that everyone has the right to education, and higher education must be accessible to all on the basis of merit.

 I am the first person to go to university in my family.
 Without your kind donations I would not be here.
 Coming from a low income background the scholarship has made a massive difference to my life."